U.S. Energy Information Administration logo

 Monthly Energy Review

 The Monthly Energy Review is EIA's comprehensive report on recent and historical energy statistics.
-Preliminary data indicate that U.S. total primary energy consumption equaled 101 quadrillion British thermal units (Btu) in 2018.
-This total was the highest since at least 1949, the earliest year for which EIA has data.
-U.S. total primary energy production totaled 96 quadrillion Btu in 2018, which was also the highest total since at least 1949.
+Preliminary data for 2019 indicate that U.S. total primary energy production equaled 101 quadrillion British thermal units, setting a new record high and exceeding total primary energy consumption for the first time since 1957.

 Electric Power Monthly